junxit/us-congress-bills-113/metadata.md

 - 2013-05-13 — Introduced in House
 - 2013-05-13 — Introduced in House
 - 2013-05-13 — Referred to the House Committee on Education and the Workforce.
+- 2013-05-16 — Committee Consideration and Mark-up Session Held.
+- 2013-05-16 — Ordered to be Reported (Amended) by Voice Vote.
+- 2013-05-20 — Placed on the Union Calendar, Calendar No. 58.
+- 2013-05-20 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+113-83.
+- 2013-05-20 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+113-83.